-Beginning

-Current Date of

-Council Representative Term Term

-Number/ Mo./Yr.

-Vacant

-Statewide Independent Living Council (SILC)

-Parent Training and Information Center

-Client Assistance Program

-Qualified Vocational Rehabilitation (VR) Counselor

-(ExOfficio if Employed by the VR Agency)

-Community Rehabilitation Program Service Provider

-Business, Industry, and Labor

-Disability Advocacy Groups

-Current or Former Applicants for, or Recipients of,

-VRservices

-Section 121 Project Directors in the State (as

-applicable)

-State Educational Agency Responsible for Students

-with Disabilities Eligible to Receive Services under Part

-B of the Individuals with Disabilities Education Act

-(IDEA)

-State Workforce Development Board

-VR Agency Director (Ex Officio)
+Council Representative Current Term Number/Vacant Beginning Date of Term Mo./Yr.
+Statewide Independent Living Council (SILC) VACANT Parent Training and Information Center N/A 02/2021 Client Assistance Program N/A 01/2017 Qualified Vocational Rehabilitation (VR) Counselor (ExOfficio if Employed by the VR Agency) VACANT Community Rehabilitation Program Service Provider FIRST TERM 07/2021 Business, Industry, and Labor FIRST TERM 07/2021

+Business, Industry, and Labor FIRST TERM 10/2021 Business, Industry, and Labor FIRST TERM 10/2023 Business, Industry, and Labor VACANT Disability Advocacy Groups SECOND TERM 07/2021 Current or Former Applicants for, or Recipients of, VRservices FIRST TERM 10/2023 Section 121 Project Directors in the State (as applicable) N/A State Educational Agency Responsible for Students with Disabilities Eligible to Receive Services under Part B of the Individuals with Disabilities Education Act (IDEA) N/A 06/2021 State Workforce Development Board FIRST TERM 04/2022 VR Agency Director (Ex Officio) N/A 10/2021 Parent, Family Members or Advocates for People with Disabilities First Term 10/2021

-If the SRC is not meeting the composition requirements in section 105(b) of the Rehabilitation Act and/or is not meeting quarterly as required in section 105(f) of the Rehabilitation Act, provide the steps that the VR agency is taking to ensure it meets those requirements.
+3. If the SRC is not meeting the composition requirements in section 105(b) of the Rehabilitation Act and/or is not meeting quarterly as required in section 105(f) of the Rehabilitation Act, provide the steps that the VR agency is taking to ensure it meets those requirements.